 Below I’ve got everything you need to know for your weekend in Bend and some of my favorite things we did while we were there!

 Coming from Boise, the drive to Bend is about 5 hours 20 mins through some desolate areas, which isn’t too bad if you have company.
 If you are one of my Idaho people reading this, just know that there are NO gas stations after you get to Burns, Oregon so be sure to fill up there.
+See other road trip options from Boise here.

 Most people fly into Redmond, Oregon and drive about 20 minutes to get to Bend.
 You can also fly into Portland and then drive for about 3 hours.

 If you are looking for something modern and downtown, then try out the Wall Street Suites.
 My friends raved about them and they have full kitchens and are dog friendly.
-They aren’t your traditional hotel, but the suites comes highly recommended.
+They aren’t your traditional hotel, but the suites come highly recommended.
 Check current prices here.

 This is a great option if you’re like me and love staying where the locals live.
-Here’s a code with a discount for your first stay on Airbnb!

 WHAT TO DO DURING A WEEKEND TRIP TO BEND

-Bend is the perfect outdoorsy person’s adventureland.
+Bend is the perfect outdoorsy person’s Adventureland.
 There’s so much to do like hiking, biking, golfing, drinking, and floating.
 Here are some of the main things I would recommend doing (some of these are must-dos from my friends)!

 1 – Float the Deschutes River

 Okay, so Bend is FULL of amazing breweries.
 I’ve listed the best ones below in my list of places to eat and drink, but I think this is a great way to see the different spots and learn about the area’s brewery history!
+Why not try the Bend Ale Trail while you’re at it.

 4 – Go hiking or mountain biking